 “Incomplete work has a nasty habit of mounting up, and without visibility of how much effort truly remains, the deficit can quickly get out of hand,” says Ian Mitchell of proAgile.
 “The tyranny of work which is nearly done, but not really done, can put a team in servitude to technical debt.”

 If you’re beginning to wonder why this is a product management issue and not a quality control topic for the technical team, that’s in part due to the difference between a general Definition of Done and the specific acceptance criteria for a particular user story.

 DoD is universally applied (with a few exceptions) to everything the engineering organization is attempting to ship.
 While a product management “OK” might be one of the items on the checklist, it’s a fairly generic definition.

-Acceptance criteria, however, is unique to the user story or feature in question.
-This criteria should be defined by product management, with input from the technical team on any specific use cases or parameters that must be met to green light this item before it’s considered done.
+Acceptance criteria, however, are unique to the user story or feature in question.
+These criteria should be defined by product management, with input from the technical team on any specific use cases or parameters that must be met to green light this item before it’s considered done.

 Since DoD is considered for everything, product management should review the definition and make sure they agree that it is comprehensive enough.
 However, the ownership and management of the definition doesn’t necessarily need to be the responsibility of product management.
 As long as product is satisfied that “done” items pass the tests spelled out in the DoD, they can largely leave it be.

 But a shipped product or feature can hardly be considered done in the eyes of product, either.

 “For a product manager, you’re not done with a product (or feature) until you’ve put it out to pasture,” says Adam Sigel of Hometap.
 “Once it’s launched, you begin the long tail of customer support, price changes, bug fixes, and compatibility updates.
 Once you’re done supporting it, it’s time to sunset it.
 Then, and only then, are you done with a product.”